franciscoserrao/SMART/Manuals/InstallationManual.md

 # Installation Manual

- 2. As a first instance, build the application that will be analysed with the methodology in order to generate the r folder of the project.

-`Note: r folder can be found in app/build/generated/.../r/ `

 This installation guide constains instructions related to the installation REMAHT divided into two different parts: **Kadabra Tool** (Static Analysis component) and the **REMAHT Tool** (Dynamic Analysis component).
 Before installing any of the two, one must ensure that some prerequisites are followed.

 In the first stage, the following software must be installed: